 If you’ve been vaping a while but aren’t sure how to step into advanced Sub Ohm vaping:

 Once you’ve gotten used to a certain style of vaping, have lowered your nicotine level and fancy trying something a little more “fun” we’d recommend a variable wattage kit.
-Picking up a pre-made kit will mean you’ve got everything you need straight out of the box.
+Picking up a pre-made kit, from the likes of SMOK kits or Aspire, will mean you’ve got everything you need straight out of the box.
 The tank will already be matched well with the mod and all you’ll need to do is fill the tank, switch it on and you’re ready to play.

 Picking a kit that’s got a built-in battery is a good way to go, as is picking a kit that has a moderate level of power - somewhere in the realm of maximum 75 watts.
 It’ll be more than enough for you to try out a few different low resistance coils, varying wattage levels and e-liquids.